dedeep-vlsi-fe-engg/verilog-50day-challenge/Day-1_Gates/README.md

 - VS Code
 - Git & GitHub

 This challenge helps strengthen my foundation in digital logic design and prepares me for more advanced topics in RTL development.
-Next up is **Day 2: Half Adder and Full Adder using gate-level and dataflow modeling**.
+Next up is **Day 2: Half Adder and Full Adder using dataflow modeling**.
 Follow along for daily updates and practical Verilog projects!

 > 🔗 [GitHub Repo](https://github.com/dedeep-vlsi-fe-engg/verilog-50day-challenge.git)